HsiangHung/Machine_Learning_Note/Statistics/evaluate_sample_size/README.md

 ![](images/sample_size_power.png)

-Therefore, to avoid p-hacking, before we run experimentation, we should perform power analysis to determine the minimum sample size.
+Therefore, to avoid [p-hacking](https://www.youtube.com/watch?v=HDCOUXE3HMM), before we run experimentation, we should perform power analysis to determine the minimum sample size [[Josh Starmer-2]][Power Analysis, Clearly Explained!!!].
 The processes to calculate sample are as follows (credit from Kunchok Dorjee's lecture [Power and Sample Size Calculation](https://www.youtube.com/watch?v=iuBbJIeEUwA)).

 ![](images/process_power_analysis.png)

-### 2.3 Udacity page view example
+### 2.2.A - Udacity page view example

 [Udacity](https://www.youtube.com/watch?v=WnQoZzxas-g&t=15s) shows the page view example to calculate sample size.
 Here we assume population is large enough (for internet, it is true), but we demand statistical power.